Yanhaoxi/lotus_zju/lib/Analysis/IFDS/README.md

+# IFDS/IDE Dataflow Analysis

+## Writing An Analysis

+*Use IFDS**, if
+- your analysis is a plain reachability problem, that is, a data-flow fact can either hold, or not.
+- your analysis problem is distributive, that is, within a flow function the reachability of a successor fact may depend on at most one incoming fact.
+- your analysis problem is a may-analysis, since IFDS always uses set-union as merge operator

+All bit-vector problems fall into this category, including all classical gen-kill problems.
+Examples are taint analysis, uninitialized-variables analysis, constness analysis, etc.

+*Use IDE**, if

+- your analysis computes environments that associate the holding data-flow facts with an additional computed value
+- OR the set of holding data-flow facts is structured, i.e. some facts subsume other facts
+- OR your analysis is a must-analysis, since in contrast to IFDS the merge operator is customizable
+- your analysis problem is distributive, that is, within a flow function the reachability a of a successor fact as well as its associated value may depend on at most one incoming fact/value.

+Examples are linear constant-propagation, typestate analysis, type analysis, feature-taint analysis, etc.

 ## Related Work

+You may also refer to https://github.com/secure-software-engineering/phasar/wiki/Useful-Literature

 - ISSTA 23: Dongjie He, Yujiang Gui, Yaoqing Gao, and Jingling Xue.
 Reducing the Memory Footprint of IFDS-Based Data-Flow Analyses using Fine-Grained Garbage Collection.